Whole foods are chewy and so are shunned by society.

 The current issue is our broad beans, also known as favas.
 Humans by and large avoid them because they have a lot of fibre, and are certainly chewy when they get older.
-But they also have the largest percentage of plant protein of all legumes, and are the only readily available natural source of L-dopa, an extremely important chemical for the brain.
+But they also have the greatest percentage of plant protein of all legumes after soyas, and are the only readily available natural source of L-dopa, an extremely important chemical for the brain.

 That fava beans with cream and thyme in the graphic at the top is just wonderful.

-Initially all that increased fibre caused bloating and discomfort; those bacteria in the gut go on a feeding frenzy, and produce a lot of gas.
-It’s probably one of the main reasons why we avoid fibrous food.
+Initially all that increased fibre may cause bloating and discomfort; those bacteria in the gut go on a feeding frenzy, and produce a lot of gas.
+It’s another of the main reasons why modern man avoids fibrous food.
 I have three solutions.

 When we returned from a stint overseas, we found to our horror that our